 Crude protein (CP) is based on the nitrogen content of the feed.
 It is 6.25 times the nitrogen content.
 Any nitrogen will be considered in the total calculation of the protein.
 This includes nonprotein nitrogen sources, such as urea.
-Grains generally have a CP content of 8 to 14 percent, with corn often being at the 7 to 9 percent range and wheat and oats in the 12 to 14 percent range.
-High protein feeds, such as cottonseed meal and soybean meal, often fall in the range of 40 to 50 percent CP.
-Dried distillers grains (DDG) commonly used in this region are often in the range of 23 to 29 percent but can be highly variable in CP content, depending on the source.
-Hays commonly fall in the range from 4 to 20 percent CP, depending primarily on maturity at harvest as well as fertilization levels, environmental conditions, forage species, and forage cultivar.
+Grains generally have a CP content of 8 to 14 percent, with corn often having 7-9 percent and wheat and oats having 12-14 percent.
+High protein feeds, such as cottonseed meal and soybean meal, often have 40-50 percent CP.
+Dried distillers grains (DDG) commonly used in this region usually have 23-29 percent but can be highly variable in CP content, depending on the source.
+Hays commonly have 4-20 percent CP, depending primarily on maturity at harvest as well as fertilization levels, environmental conditions, forage species, and forage cultivar.